metio/terraform-provider-k8s/docs/resources/opentelemetry_io_open_telemetry_collector_v1alpha1.md

 Optional:

 - `behavior` (Attributes) HorizontalPodAutoscalerBehavior configures the scaling behavior of the target in both Up and Down directions (scaleUp and scaleDown fields respectively). (see [below for nested schema](#nestedatt--spec--autoscaler--behavior))
+- `target_cpu_utilization` (Number) TargetCPUUtilization sets the target average CPU used across all replicas.
+If average CPU exceeds this value, the HPA will scale up.
+Defaults to 90 percent.

 <a id="nestedatt--spec--autoscaler--behavior"></a>
 ### Nested Schema for `spec.autoscaler.behavior`